#Dominica, #UNAssembly, #ClimateChange; #FrancineBaron

 #PreservationoftheOzoneLayer; #WorldOzoneDay2018; #UnitedNations; #MontrealProtocol

-New York, Sept 17 (Canadian-Media): With record-breaking heat once again enveloping the earth this year, United Nations (UN) declared Sept 16 as an the International Day for preservation of the Ozone Layer, media reports said.
+New York, Sept 17 (Canadian-Media): With record-breaking heat once again enveloping the earth this year, United Nations (UN) declared Sept 16 as an the International Day for preservation of the Ozone Layer.

 Phasing out ozone-depleting substances protect the ozone layer -- a fragile shield of gas, which protects the earth and preserves life -- and contributes to global efforts to address climate change.